Coastal Carolina Univeristy

 Research Interests

-The second project examines the ability of blackneedle rush, a dominant plant in marsh and estuaries ecosystems in southeastern USA, to accumulate excessive amounts of zinc in their tissue.
+There is currently one project underway that is relavent to phytoremediation, which examines the ability of blackneedle rush- a dominant plant in marsh and estuaries ecosystems in southeastern US- to accumulate excessive amounts of zinc in their tissue.
 XRF and XANES analyses at the ALS synchotron in Berkeley, CA, suggest that zinc accumulates on the root surface as an inorganic form of hydrated zinc-phoshphate (zinc-hopeite and zinc-hydroxyapatite).
 Further characterization of these plants is underway, and may reveal insight into the physiology of these plants.

 Above: XRF mapping of iron (red) and zinc (green) in roots of blackneedle rush.